-The cost of operating and maintaining the CCADB is shared among the Root Store Members.
+The cost of operating and maintaining the CCADB is shared among the Root Store Operators.
 Mozilla’s goal in sharing the CCADB is to improve the quality of the CA data and help keep end users safe.
 It is expressly not a goal of Mozilla to make money from sharing the CCADB.

 - Subscription fees and other costs imposed by the underlying CRM (e.g., Community and Enterprise license costs).